This is Part 4 of the post ‘An Organised Home’.

 I think these frugal sayings are really financial intelligence teachings at its best 🙂

 Just 2 weeks ago, my teenage daughters had to ‘purge’ their wardrobe and tidy up their belongings.
 Naturally, they had to execute ‘TKDS’.
 Some items were harder to ‘let go’ so on the spur of moment, deciding it as an experiment (the Marie Kondo way) I suggested they ‘thank the item’ for the great service it had performed for them but now they had to ‘say good-bye’.
-Of course, my suggestion was greeted with skepticism but they obliged and to some extent, I think this method does help with parting with personal possessions 🙂
+Of course, my suggestion was greeted with scepticism but they obliged and to some extent, I think this method does help with parting with personal possessions 🙂

-writing these tips had been challenging because so many of these practices had become second nature over the years
+Writing these tips had been challenging because so many of these practices had become second nature over the years

 However, I believe these tips do provide for a happy home

 The children also learn life skills such as housekeeping and money skills such as budgeting and cutting expenses.

 The atmosphere at home is serene because ‘minimalism’ is practised and ‘material things are in their place’.
 There is also a ‘code of conduct’ for everyone to follow.

 Most definitely, over the years, these HABITS have contributed to a healthy bank balance and increased savings.